-Hot foods and beverages are bad for our health.
-They seem to affect digestion, and even increase the risk of developing gastric and esophageal cancer!
+Consuming hot foods and beverages can be dangerous.
+They shock the digestive system, inhibit nutrient absorption, and above all, increase the risk of developing gastric and esophageal cancer!

 Hot foods & beverages may increase the risk of Gastric cancer!

 Eating hot foods or drinking hot beverages may increase the risk of developing of gastric cancer.

 Actually, beverages and foods reach the gastric tract only a few seconds after ingestion.
 Gastric mucosa can’t protect the stomach effectively against high temperatures of food or liquids.

 For instance, drinking warm tea (50oC or 122 F) is much safer, as compared to drinking hot tea (60oC or 140 F).
 Hot foods or beverages may increase the risk of stomach and other cancers by up to 3 times.